koskath/arete2/course_content/SC/final_md_files/Lecture2/lecture_2_slide_55_fob-free-on-board-seller-buyer.md

-# FOB – Free On Board Seller Buyer
+# Slide 55 of Lecture 2 contains information about FOB – Free On Board Seller Buyer
 # The image in slide 55 of lecture 2 features a series of black and white outlined symbols representing a supply chain process from left to right:

 1. **Leftmost Factory**: